Sandžak Muslim militia: Partition of Yugoslavia

 Yugoslavia was soon partitioned.
 Some Yugoslav territory was annexed by its Axis neighbors, Hungary, Bulgaria and Italy.
 The Italians also occupied Montenegro with the intention of setting up a vassal state, and the borders of this territory included most of the Sandžak.
 The Germans engineered and supported the creation of the Ustaše-led puppet state, the Independent State of Croatia (Nezavisna Država Hrvatska, NDH), which roughly comprised most of the pre-war Banovina Croatia, along with rest of present-day Bosnia and Herzegovina and some adjacent territory.
 The Italians, Hungarians and Bulgarians occupied other parts of Yugoslavian territory.

-Germany did not annex any Yugoslav territory, but occupied northern parts of present-day Slovenia and stationed occupation troops in the northern half of the NDH.
+Germany annexed the northern parts of present-day Slovenia and stationed occupation troops in the northern half of the NDH.
 The remaining territory, which consisted of Serbia proper, the northern part of Kosovo (around Kosovska Mitrovica), and the Banat was occupied by the Germans and placed under the administration of a German military government.